Is Elf on TV Tonight? ITV is making it snow Christmas films!

-Jim Carrey's 2000 Christmas hit How the Grinch Stole Christmas (The Grinch) is the must-watch movie of this weekend.
+Jim Carrey's 2000 Christmas hit How the Grinch Stole Christmas (The Grinch) is the must-watch movie of this week.

 ITV and ITV2 have established themselves as the go-to channels for Christmas films every year without fail.